IamSamD/vdi-wsl-setup/README.md

 Once the repo is there and up to date:

-- Set up your config file with the desired values
+- Set up your `user.yaml` file with the desired values
 - Run the scripts in the following order

 Check if there is already an export of the main distro, this will be called `main-distro.tar`.
 If there is not already a main distro available: